bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 }
 ```

-It was possible to create a post with a completely invalid "video" embed, and still get no error from the type system:
+It was therefore possible to create a post with a completely invalid "video" embed, and still get no error from the type system:

 ```typescript
 import { AppBskyFeedPost } from '@atproto/api'